 - verbose_eval (bool or int) Requires at least one item in evals.
 If verbose_eval is True then the evaluation metric on the validation set is printed at each boosting stage.
 If verbose_eval is an integer then the evaluation metric on the validation set is printed at every given verbose_eval boosting stage.
 The last boosting stage / the boosting stage found by using early_stopping_rounds is also printed.
-Example: with verbose_eval=4 and at least one item in evals, an evaluation metric is printed every 4 boosting stages, instead of every boosting stage. - learning_rates (list or function (deprecated use callback API instead)) List of learning rate for each boosting round or a customized function that calculates eta in terms of current number of round and the total number of boosting round (e.g., yields learning rate decay) - xgb_model (file name of stored xgb model or 'Booster' instance) Xgb model to be loaded before training (allows training continuation). - callbacks (list of callback functions) List of callback functions that are applied at end of each iteration.
+Example: with verbose_eval=4 and at least one item in evals, an evaluation metric is printed every 4 boosting stages, instead of every boosting stage. - xgb_model (file name of stored xgb model or 'Booster' instance) Xgb model to be loaded before training (allows training continuation). - callbacks (list of callback functions) List of callback functions that are applied at end of each iteration.
 It is possible to use predefined callbacks by using Callback API.
 Example: